opendatadiscovery/odd-platform/docker/README.md

 ### Assumptions

-* Ports 5432 and 8080 aren't busy.
+* Ports 5432 and 8080 are free.
 Commands to check that might be:
     * Linux/Mac: `lsof -i -P -n | grep LISTEN | grep <PORT_NUMBER>`
     * Windows Powershell: `Get-NetTCPConnection | where Localport -eq <PORT_NUMBER> | select Localport,OwningProcess`
       Replace `<PORT_NUMBER>` with 5432 and 8080.
 Empty output mean that the port is free and ready to go.